kadsendino/some4/README.md

 ## Contribution

-To create Scene please use the `main` branch but different files than `main.py`.
+To create scenes please use the `main` branch but different files than `main.py`.
 In the end the finished scenes will be combined in `main.py`.

 ## Documentation